Designing an inventory report

 Go to the main menu, click New, and then click Report.

-By default, a label component is added to the Report Header region displaying the text, 'Title'.
+A label component was added automatically to the Report Header region as a title when you created the report.

-Select the label and go to the Properties window.
-Set the following properties:
+Select the label and go to the Properties window in the Text tab, where you can set the following properties:

-- Set Label Text to Inventory Stock List.
+- Set Label Text to Inventory Stock List (or double-click the label to set its text).

 - Set Font Size to 20px.